TailorHub-Mad/senior-challenge/README.md

 1. Deploy the app.
 2. Write realistic unit & end-to-end tests.
 3. Good documentation is appreciated (with tools like Swagger, Postman, etc or just explicit guidance in the README.md)
+4. For statistics: if you have time, create a query that returns the top 3 rated restaurants, the top 3 most reviewed restaurants.